Shopify/flash-list/documentation/docs/fundamentals/usage.md

 Each cell is rendered using this element.
 Can be a React Component Class, or a render function.
 The root component should always be a `CellContainer` which is also the default component used.
 Ensure that the original `props` are passed to the returned `CellContainer`.
 The `props` contain the following properties:

 - `onLayout`: Method for updating data about the real `CellContainer` layout
-- `index`: Index of the cell in the list, you can use this query data if needed
+- `index`: Index of the cell in the list, you can use this to query data if needed
 - `style`: Style of `CellContainer`, including:
   - `flexDirection`: Depends on whether your list is horizontal or vertical
   - `position`: Value of this will be `absolute` as that's how `FlashList` positions elements